 In a rapidly evolving digital world, adaptive AI is a critical tool to meet the needs of today’s customers and continue to create crucial innovations.
 But what is it, and how is adaptive AI transforming the future?
 Let’s dive into the basics of adaptive AI and why it’s crucial for businesses today.

 While more traditional forms of AI follow set rules and algorithms and tend to fall apart when faced with obstacles, adaptive AI systems can modify their behavior based on their experiences.
 It adjusts its own code without input from a person, providing a level of adaptability and business resilience not seen before.
 This enables AI to deliver better outcomes faster.
+On that note, let's discuss some key characteristics of adaptive AI.

 Some key characteristics that distinguish adaptive AI systems are:

-While traditional AI lets companies work faster and become more productive, the technology is limited in its real-world application.
-The development of adaptive AI lets organizations become more flexible, resilient and effective when faced with complex challenges in daily business.
+The development of adaptive AI lets organizations become more flexible, resilient, and effective when faced with complex challenges in daily business.

 These algorithms allow AI systems to learn from data and make predictions or decisions based on their learning.
 Machine learning is categorized into three main types:

 The structure of the human brain inspired the creation of neural networks, which have interconnected layers of nodes or neurons.
 Deep learning involves using large neural networks with multiple layers to learn complex patterns and representations in data.
-AI systems learn hierarchical features with these techniques and perform tasks such as image and speech recognition, natural language processing and more.

 (Follow our recurrent neural network tutorial.)

 AI systems leverage the knowledge it learns from one task or domain and apply it to another related one with transfer learning.
-It significantly reduces the required training to speed up the learning process.
+This significantly reduces the required training to speed up the learning process.

 Meta-learning, sometimes called learning to learn, trains AI systems to optimize their learning algorithms, improving their ability to learn new tasks or adapt to changing environments.

 These algorithms use natural selection and involve optimization through successive generations of candidate solutions.
-Adaptive AI uses evolutionary algorithms to optimize AI models, select features and tune hyperparameters, enhancing the system’s adaptability and performance.
+Adaptive AI uses evolutionary algorithms to:

 Working together, these components enable adaptive AI systems to learn from experience, adjust based on new information, and continually improve performance over time.

-As finance becomes more digital, adaptive AI has the potential to transform how the financial industry runs.
+As finance becomes more digital, adaptive artificial intelligence has the potential to transform how the financial industry runs.
 For example, Equifax uses it to assess customer risk with deep learning of customer behavior.
 By studying each customer’s financial decisions over the past 24 months, it approved 92,000 more loans — without any more losses.

 In addition to risk management, adaptive AI offers more effective fraud detection by learning customer patterns and identifying anomalies.
 It can alert institutions faster than ever without inconveniencing customers.